psu-libraries/pdf_accessibility_api/README.md

 2. Fill in the template with the appropriate values for any integrated services that you'll be running locally, and your values for the AWS integration.
 3. Run `direnv allow` to export the values (If you do not have direnv, it can be installed with Homebrew on Mac).

-If you're going to run the application and its dependencies with Docker Compose, then most of the configuration is already handled in the `docker-compose.yml` file.
-However, you'll still need to provide your configuration for the AWS integration.
-This is done by creating a `.env.dev` file in the project root directory using `.env.dev.sample` as a template and filling in the values for your IAM Access Key and the name of the S3 bucket used by the remediation tool.

 ### Set Headers

 To authenticate locally you will need to mock the remote user header (e.g., `HTTP_X_AUTH_REQUEST_EMAIL`).